 What is a Würstelstand?

 The Austrian term, Würstelstand, translates literally as “sausage booth”, which is a remarkably accurate description.
-They are standalone snack bars selling a variety of ready-to-eat sausages, plus drinks.
+These are standalone snack bars selling a variety of ready-to-eat sausages, plus drinks.

-The Würstelstand is part of the traditional fabric of the city, so much so that sausage culture even has its own local language.
+The Würstelstand forms part of the traditional fabric of the city…so much so that sausage culture even has its own local language.

 The main Vienna sausages

-There are four main sausage types, likely available just about everywhere and broadly made from pork and/or beef and/or goodness knows what:
+There are four main sausage types, likely available just about everywhere and broadly made from pork and/or beef and/or something else:

 The Frankfurter